 The corals that make up the Great Barrier Reef are truly a sight to see.
 From sections with vibrant colours and blues and greens, there are many mystics behind these corals.
 But just how many corals are in the Great Barrier Reef?

-While there are millions of coral polyps that help in the formation of the coral systems, it is estimated that there are around 2,900 to 3,000 coral reefs systems in the Great Barrier Reef as well as 300 some coral cats.
+While there are millions of coral polyps that help in the formation of the coral systems, it is estimated that there are around 2,900 to 3,000 coral reef systems in the Great Barrier Reef as well as 300 coral cats.

 Coral cays are small islands formed from sediments from reefs and what they sit on that get swept up by refracted waves.

-These coral systems have a mixture of different types of coral reef.
+These coral systems have a mixture of different types of coral reefs.
 This adds to the richness of this delicate ecosystem.
-There are quite few corals associated with these systems.
+There are quite a few corals associated with these systems.

-Below are the most common types of coral found among the Great Barrier Reef.
+Below are the most common types of coral found on the Great Barrier Reef.

 Types of Great Barrier Reef Corals

 - Hard corals – Also known as hexacorals, these corals are reef-building corals.
 They are the primary source of the Great Barrier Reef as they love shallower waters.
 Another name they are known by is zooxanthellate.
 Typically, these formations are found less than 50 metres under the water surface.

 - Octocorals – These beaut corals are often the sea pens, blue corals, soft corals and sea fan formations.
 These formations are some of the most uniquely shaped out there.
 Sea pens stand vertically with feathered out corals running up a stem, resembling a leaf.
 The blue corals are some of the prettiest, with varying blue hues.
 Soft corals can take a number of sprawling shapes, however, they appear soft if they were to be touched.
 Sea fan coral formations spread out like a handheld fan and come in various colours like purple or even pale yellow.